dongmengxi/dongmengxi.github.io/_pages/about.md

 ---
 I am a C.L.E.
 Moore Instructor at Massachusetts Institute of Technology.
 My mentor is [Professor David Jerison](https://math.mit.edu/directory/profile.php?pid=112).
 I am on the job market this year (2020-2021).

 My research interest lies in the intersection of convex geometric analysis and PDE.
-I am supported by NSF grant DMS-2002778.
+I am partially supported by a standard NSF grant: DMS-2002778 ($159,159.00, 06/2020---05/2023).

 Before coming to MIT, I was briefly at St. John's University as a full-time contract faculty at the rank of Assistant Professor.